NEW REPORT: On average 25 children killed or injured in conflicts every day for the past decade

 The impact of explosive weapons on children is complex, Save the Children said, robbing families of their hopes and their ability to access vital services, and often profoundly altering the direction of a child’s life.

-Mohammad* 15 lives in the Afghan province of Mazar with his grandfather.
+A 15-year-old boy who lives in North Afghanistan with his grandfather.
 He found an explosive item in front of his school and brought it home.
 When he tried to open it, the item exploded, wounding him and his cousin.
 After days in a clinic, he found he lost his hand.

 "When I realised my hand was amputated, I got upset.
 I became sad, wishing I hadn’t picked up that round and brought it home so that my hand would not have been amputated.
 [In the hospital] I saw many others whose legs had been amputated, and who had lost their eyes."